CloudLabsAI-Azure/AIW-DevOps-with-GitHub-V2/Hands-on lab/04-azure-boards.md

 1. On the next page, select **Complete order and begin installation**.

-1. Select the lab files repository `aiw-devops-with-github-lab-files` which you created earlier and click on **Install & Authorize**.
+1. Select the lab files repository `aiw-devops-with-github-lab-files` that you created earlier and click on **Install & Authorize**.

    ![](media/ex4-kc-install&auth.png)